jamesriby/AspNetCore.Docs/aspnetcore/blazor/state-management/server.md

 * The rendered UI: The hierarchy of component instances and their most recent render output.
 * The values of any fields and properties in component instances.
 * Data held in [dependency injection (DI)](xref:fundamentals/dependency-injection) service instances that are scoped to the circuit.

-> [!NOTE]
-> This article addresses state persistence in Blazor Server apps.
-Blazor WebAssembly apps can take advantage of [client-side state persistence in the browser](#client-side-in-the-browser) but require custom solutions or 3rd party packages beyond the scope of this article.

 ## Blazor circuits